;;; uniquify.el --- unique buffer names dependent on file name

 "Return name of file BUFFER is visiting, or nil if none.

-Works on dired buffers and ordinary file-visiting buffers, but no others."
+Works on dired buffers as well as ordinary file-visiting buffers,

 (or (buffer-file-name buffer)